Leprosy in Japan: Masanao Goto

-Masanao Goto (1857–1908), was a Japanese leprologist.
-He was the son of first Shobun Goto and called as the second Shobun Goto.
-He devoted his life to leprosy patients in Japan and on the island of Molokai in the Kingdom of Hawaii.
+Masanao Goto (1857–1908) was a Japanese leprologist.
+He was the son of the first Shobun Goto and called as the second Shobun Goto.
+He devoted his life to leprosy patients in Japan and the island of Molokai in the Kingdom of Hawaii.
 Father Damien had trust in Goto's therapy, and he left the message, "I have not the slightest confidence in our American and European doctors to stay my leprosy, I wish to be treated by Dr. Masanao Goto."

 Mosuke Murata

 Mosuke Murata was a Japanese dermatologist who was the designator of erythema nodosum leprosum (ENL) in 1912.

 Mieko Kamiya

 Mieko Kamiya (1914–1979) was a psychiatrist who treated leprosy patients at Nagashima Aiseien Sanatorium.
 She was known for the translation of books on philosophy.
 She was said to be "one of doctors of the Department of psychiatry of Tokyo University soon after the war", who "greatly helped the Ministry of Education and the General Headquarters as English-speaking secretary", and to be "an adviser to Empress Michiko".
-She wrote many books as a highly educated, multi-lingual person; one of her books titled on the meaning of life (Ikigai in Japanese) based on her experiences with leprosy patients attracted many readers.
+She wrote many books as a highly educated, multi-lingual person.
+One of her books titled for the meaning of life (Ikigai in Japanese) was based on her experiences with leprosy patients and attracted many readers.